joshfrench/om-wiki-fork/Documentation.md

 `next-props` is the next application state associated with this component. `next-state` is the next component local state, it is always a map.

+In your implementation if you wish to detect prop transitions you must use `om.core/get-props`.
+This is because your component constructor function is called with the updated props.

 ### IDidUpdate